LLMSmartAudit/SmartContract-benchmark/README.md

 - Provides one subdataset with correct test cases.

 ### Real-world Dataset:
-- Hosts 100 test cases derived from Code4rena contest https://code4rena.com.
+- For our study, we selected 100 contracts exhibiting a total of 349 high and medium-risk vulnerabilities. from Code4rena contest https://code4rena.com.

 ## Folder Description
 The dataset is organized into three folders: